Millennium Bulk Terminals Longview (MBTL) proposal

 MBTL submitted a Joint Aquatic Resources Permit Application (JARPA) for the proposed facility on February 22, 2012.

-The JARPA contains permit application information for federal, state, and local
+The JARPA contains permit application information for federal, state, and local agencies.
+After consultation with the Co-Lead Agencies, the 401 certification permit application in the JARPA was withdrawn

 The coal export facility, as proposed, would be capable of receiving, stockpiling, blending and loading coal by conveyor onto ships for export.
 MBTL proposes bringing coal in by rail to the site, storing coal at the facility, and exporting coal on ships.
 The proposal includes two stages for the project.
 Both stages are addressed in the submitted JARPA.
 Under Stage 1 plans, up to 25 million metric tons of coal would be handled and under Stage 2, the maximum would increase to 44 million metric tons of coal.
 The complete proposed facility would require construction of eight rail lines, two new docks, two shiploaders, four coal stockpile pads, and associated facilities, conveyors, and equipment.